 Graphic Organizer on Subsistence Farming

 Your teacher will supply you with a paper copy of the graphic organizer.
 Using information provided above and in the suggested readings, fill in the four boxes with information regarding human, capital, and natural resources used by subsistence farmers.
-When your teacher has seen your work, please place it in your Activity Journal.

 Tea Pickers near Mt.
 Mlanje